What is the Cassava Value Chain? How it Works

 Government’s Role in the Yuca Value Chain

-Governments have a great part to play for the success of the yuca value chain.
+Governments have a great part to play in the success of the yuca value chain.

 Let’s use Nigeria as an example.